stackitcloud/stackit-cli/docs/stackit_beta_kms_version_list.md

 ### Options

 ```
   -h, --help                 Help for "stackit beta kms version list"
-      --key string        ID of the key
+      --key-id string        ID of the key
-      --key-ring string   ID of the KMS key ring
+      --key-ring-id string   ID of the KMS key ring
 ```

 ### Options inherited from parent commands